ginny-ulichney/ginny-ulichney.github.io/_portfolio/portfolio-17.md

 collection: portfolio
 ---

-**Three things you didn't know you could do in R tutorial:**  [YouTube](https://www.youtube.com/watch?v=bUHKsqa8d-Q) and [GitHub](https://github.com/WAIAI-Research/Workshops-and-Tutorials/tree/main/3ThingsinR_workshop)
+**Three things you didn't know you could do in R tutorial:** Learn about R basics and several useful functions via [YouTube](https://www.youtube.com/watch?v=bUHKsqa8d-Q) and [GitHub](https://github.com/WAIAI-Research/Workshops-and-Tutorials/tree/main/3ThingsinR_workshop).

 Educational modules were created for the Wharton AI and Analytics Initiative at the University of Pennsylvania.
-[Access the workshop on the WAIAI website here](https://ai-analytics.wharton.upenn.edu/for-students/on-demand-learning/#tutorials)
+[Access the workshop on the WAIAI website here.](https://ai-analytics.wharton.upenn.edu/for-students/on-demand-learning/#tutorials)